-Starting in spring and continuing through the fall DDOT performs annual routine street maintenance work to keep the District’s roadways as close as possible to newly constructed condition.
-This results in a cost effective use of limited available funds, and provides maximum benefit to the traveling public by enhancing the safety of the roadway and improving the ride comfort of the road surface.
+Starting in spring and continuing through the fall, DDOT performs annual routine street maintenance to keep the District’s roadways as close as possible to a newly constructed condition.
+This results in a cost-effective use of limited available funds and provides maximum benefit to the traveling public by enhancing the safety of the roadway and improving the ride comfort of the road surface.

-DDOT’s Asset Management Division is responsible for maintaining the citywide roadway condition and inventory database.
+DDOT’s Asset Management Division maintains the citywide roadway condition and inventory database.

-The roadway database is managed through the Pavement Management System which is used to perform:
+The roadway database is managed through the Pavement Management System, which is used to perform the following:

 Roadway condition rating

 Pavement and distress analysis

 Selection of pavement treatment type

 Project planning and work prioritization

 Pavement condition data is collected using state-of-the-art imaging technology on more than 4,300 lane miles of pavement surface annually on most parts of the roadway network, if not the entire network.

 Maintenance strategies (or activities) are done in preparation for upcoming scheduled resurfacing and include the types of repairs listed below.